-Many organizations want to enable Microsoft Flow for their users.
-But before they do, they need an answer to one question: how do we ensure that Flow won’t expose our organization and its data to risks?
+Many organizations want to enable Power Automate aka Microsoft Flow for their users.
+But before they do, they need an answer to one question: how do we ensure that Power Automate (Flow) won’t expose our organization and its data to risks?

 Automation for the masses

-Using Microsoft Flow connectors, you can stitch multiple services together to build powerful automation workflows.
+Using Power Automate (Flow) connectors, you can stitch multiple services together to build powerful automation workflows.
 Some connectors are tied to specific services like Outlook, Planner or Trello, and some are more generic, allowing you to call an API or connect to a database of your choosing.

-What’s truly empowering about Microsoft Flow is that every person with access to Flow can start automating their work right away, without setting up projects, getting budgets or approvals.
-But it’s exactly because users can do anything they want that it makes organizations hesitant to give them access to Microsoft Flow.
+What’s truly empowering about Power Automate (Flow) is that every person with access to Power Automate (Flow) can start automating their work right away, without setting up projects, getting budgets or approvals.
+But it’s exactly because users can do anything they want that it makes organizations hesitant to give them access to Power Automate (Flow).
 They’re afraid that the organization and its data might get exposed to risks they can’t control.
 Are they right?

-There is no doubt that Microsoft Flow is a tool for business users – non-developers who have the know-how to simplify their daily work.
-But Microsoft Flow also has great potential in large organizations, where the IT has limited budgets, resources, and many processes in place.
-Flow administrators have a number of tools at their disposal to manage Flows in their organization.
+There is no doubt that Power Automate (Flow) is a tool for business users – non-developers who have the know-how to simplify their daily work.
+But Power Automate (Flow) also has great potential in large organizations, where the IT has limited budgets, resources, and many processes in place.
+Power Automate (Flow) administrators have a number of tools at their disposal to manage Flows in their organization.

 View all Flows

-First of all, Flow administrators can see all Flow environments in their organization.
-For each environment, they can see all Flows.
-For each Flow, they can see who created it and when and what connectors the Flow uses.
+First of all, Power Automate (Flow) administrators can see all environments in their organization.
+For each environment, they can see all flows.
+For each flow, they can see who created it and when and what connectors the flow uses.

 Properties of a Flow displayed in the Flow admin center